eligeske/open-wc/docs/docs/index.md

 ---

 Our documentation is hand crafted and optimized to serve as a dictionary to look up details once the need arises.

+For a more guided learning experience please visit our [Guides](../guides/).